miaouPlop/gdb-helper/README.md

 6. We use the interactive console to step into the shellcode and watch everything's going well!

 You can obviously use all `gdbhelper.Gdb` methods from `gdbhelper.Peda` or `gdbhelper.Pwndbg`.
 I invite you to discover all available methods of those three classes with their arguments by yourself.
+You'll see, the `gdbhelper.Gdb.sigint` method is incredibly useful sometimes!